Laureano saves A’s with glove, then hits decisive HR vs O’s

 Olson had a scare during batting practice Thursday when he got hit near his left eye by a ball that ricocheted off a screen, and he was a late scratch.

-Austin Hays tied the game at 2 in the third with a solo homer after Freddy Galvis hit an RBI single off A’s starter Sean Manaea.
+Austin Hays tied the game at 2 in the third with a solo homer after Freddy Galvis hit an RBI single off Manaea.
 The lefty allowed four runs on seven hits with five strikeouts, no walks and two wild pitches in five innings.

 After losing his first start of the season, Manaea had gone 3-0 with a 1.50 ERA over his last four outings.

-Bruce Zimmermann took a no-decision after three straight losing starts for the Orioles.
+Bruce Zimmermann took a no-decision after three straight losing starts for the Orioles and is making strides with all his pitches.
 He allowed seven hits, four runs — three earned — and two walks with four strikeouts and two hit batters over 4 2/3 innings.

+“I thought he threw some nice secondary pitches.
+Being able to locate your fastball both sides against good lineups is important,” Baltimore manager Brandon Hyde said.

 PISCOTTY’S DEFENSE